-Session Descriptions Academic Standards Common Core ELA Session Seven: Pop-Up Wrap-Up This meeting guides students through the final tasks necessary to close the popup business, reconcile the finances, and determine the business's final profit.
+Session Descriptions Social Studies Standards (Economics and Financial Literacy) Common Core ELA Session Seven: Pop-Up Wrap-Up This meeting guides students through the final tasks necessary to close the popup business, reconcile the finances, and determine the business's final profit.
 Students will use the final metrics and the intangible lessons they learned to discuss best practices for future businesses and to assess whether they achieved their business and personal goals.
 Finally, students deliver the pop-up store's proceeds to their charitable recipient and celebrate their accomplishments.
 Students will: Complete the tasks to calculate final sales and profit and close out the business.
 Analyze final sales information and compare it to the pop-up business's initial profit goal.
 Assess company and personal goals to determine successes and areas for improvement.
+Reading financial reports (bank statements, stock market reports, mutual fund statements) enables individuals to make and analyze decisions about personal finances.
+Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
 Reading for Information RI.6 2,3,4,7 RI.7 2,3,4 RI.8 2,3,4 Writing W.6-8 4 Speaking and Listening SL.6-8 1,2,4 Language L.6 1-6 L.7 1-6 L.8 1-6